-The following table includes information regarding outstanding equity awards, shares available for grants of future equity awards, and total shares of common stock outstanding as of December 31, 2020 (and without giving effect to approval of this Proposal 3):
+The following table includes information regarding outstanding equity awards for eligible directors, shares available for grants of future equity awards under the 2019 Director Plan, and total shares of common stock outstanding as of December 31, 2021 (and without giving effect to approval of this Proposal 3):

-Total shares underlying outstanding options 3,300,256 Weighted average exercise price of outstanding options \$ 13.59 Weighted average remaining contractual life of outstanding options 7.9 years Total shares underlying outstanding unvested restricted stock unit awards 1 2,309,646(1) Total shares available for grant 1 0,344,102(2) Total shares available for grant as full-value awards 1 0,344,102(3) Total shares of common stock outstanding 31 7,296,733
+Total shares underlying outstanding unvested restricted stock unit awards 170,218(1) Total shares available for grant under the 2019 Director Plan 169,808(2) Total shares available for grant as full-value awards under the 2019 Director Plan 169,808(3) Total shares of common stock outstanding 323,500,753

-(1) Represents shares underlying outstanding unvested time-based restricted stock unit awards.
-As of December 31, 2020, there were also 2,846,795 shares underlying outstanding unvested performance-based restricted stock unit awards, assuming vesting at target levels.
+(1) Represents shares underlying outstanding unvested time-based restricted stock unit awards for eligible directors.
+As of December 31, 2021, there were no shares underlying outstanding options or outstanding unvested performance-based restricted stock unit ("PSU") awards for eligible directors.

-(2) Total shares available for grant as of the Annual Meeting is projected to be 4,334,102.
-Total amount of shares initially available for grant as of April 23, 2019 was 23,187,275.
+(2) Total shares available for grant as of the Annual Meeting are projected to be 169,808.

-(3) Total shares available for grant as full-value awards as of the Annual Meeting is projected to be 4,334,102.
+(3) Total shares available for grant as full-value awards as of the Annual Meeting are projected to be 169,808.